olena-kharchenko/rsschool-cv/cv.md

 **_Education_**

-_Donetsk National Technical University_
+- _Donetsk National Technical University_
   _Land management and cadastre_
   Septermber 2007 - January 2013 | Ukraine
+- _Courses GOIT_
+- _freecodecamp_

 **_English_**
-(elaborate on what kind of practice you had, if any, how long it lasted and so on)
+English at A2 level according to the test